surma/surma.dev/content/things/compile-js.md

   }
 |||

-It's worth to quickly mention another two things when talking about closures:
+It’s worth to quickly mention another two things when talking about closures:
 Firstly, every closure in JS has a `this` value (even arrow functions!
 They just inherit the  surrounding `this` value).
 Secondly, in JS a function can take a variable number of arguments.
 In C++, a function has a fixed number